 3. Add contrast

+This is the big one.
 Adding contrast is a way to boost a piece that lacks a bit of magic.
 This is just about making something stand out.
-Mixed media art makes it fun because we are always adding new layers.

-If your art feels a bit flat, try adding contrast.
-This is what makes your art interesting.
+If your art feels a bit flat or generic, try adding contrast.
+This will make your art more interesting.
 When building up your layers use pieces and textured areas of different sizes.
-Try adding metallic highlights on a matt black layer or put tiny textures next to large ones.
-Use white highlights in dark areas.
+Try adding metallic highlights on a matt black layer or put tiny textures next to large ones, or heavy textures next to smooth ones.

 I hope you’ve found these tips helpful for creating your own mixed media Powertex art.
 There’s so many techniques with Powertex that it can be hard to pin down your favourites.
-Start simple and try something you’re drawn to.
+I recommend you start simple and try something you’re drawn to.

-Here’s a few ideas for supply lists based on your preferred projects if your new to Powertex.
+Here’s a few ideas for supply lists if your new to Powertex.

 Jill Cullum · 19th May 2019 at 6:54 pm